Knee Osteoarthritis Treatment in NYC

 Dr. Sculco specializes in the following knee osteoarthritis surgery treatment options:

 If you’re suffering from knee pain caused by knee osteoarthritis, the first step to restoring your mobility and quality of life is scheduling an evaluation with an experienced orthopedic knee specialist.
 Dr. Peter K. Sculco provides personalized care paired with world-class orthopedic training.
-Call 212.606.1771 today or fill out the form on this page to request an appointment.
+Call 212.606.1771 to request an appointment.